Boundary maps and reducibility for cocycles into the isometries of CAT(0)-spaces: Introduction

+\paragraph{\textbf{Plan of the paper.}} The paper is divided into three sections.
+Section \ref{section_boundary_maps} focuses on the existence of invariant boundary sections and boundary maps.
+After a brief introduction of basics about CAT(0)-spaces (Section \ref{section_cat0}), we define measurable fields of metric and CAT(0)-spaces.
+We recall the measurable Euclidean de-Rham decomposition and the measurable version of Adam-Ballmann theorem (Section \ref{section_measurable_fields}).
+Then we define boundaries and we prove Theorem \ref{theorem_boundary_map} (Section \ref{section:existence}).
+We conclude the section recalling the notion of boundary maps and proving Proposition \ref{prop_boundary_map}.

-In the second section we first define the \emph{Toledo invariant} associated to a measurable cocycle, passing through the definition of \emph{Bergmann class} and the machinery developed by \cite{moraschini:savini} about numerical invariants of measurable cocycles.
-Finally, we provide the proof of the main theorem, where in the first step will be highlighted the case $n=1$.
+Section \ref{section:reducibility} is devoted to reducibility of cocycles into the isometries of $\calX(p,\infty)$.
+We first recall some notions about bounded cohomology (Section \ref{section_bounded_cohomology}).
+Then we introduce Hermitian symmetric spaces and we characterize embeddings of $\Simpq$ inside $\Sim$ (Section \ref{section_symmetric_space}).
+In this context, we define the \emph{Toledo invariant} associated to a measurable cocycle, passing through the definition of \emph{Bergman class} and the machinery developed by \cite{moraschini:savini} about numerical invariants of measurable cocycles (Section \ref{section_khaler} and \ref{section_toledo}).
+Then we move to the notion of \emph{algebraic} and \emph{finite dimensional algebraic subgroup} of $\GL$ (Section \ref{section_algebraic}) and we finally provide the proof of Theorem \ref{theorem_reducibility} (Section \ref{section_proof_reducibility}).

-The final section is spent to discuss some consequences of Theorem \ref{theorem}.
-More precisely we first show how, under some hypothesis on the boundary map, the rigidity results in \cite{sarti:savini} apply.

-We show how the notion of \emph{minimality} of the boundary maps introduced by Furstenberg in \cite{furst:articolo} implies the Zariski density of the slices and hence \cite[Theorem 1]{sarti:savini}.
-Secondly, we prove the Proposition \ref{prop_characterization}.